Carusel02/Sequential-data-processing-and-analysis/README.md

 the nodes that have an active flag(1).(could also be used and changing the timestamp with a negative value for a highlight this procedure)
-- also, we implemented 2 functions that calculate the deviation and mediate.
+- also, I implemented 2 functions that calculate the deviation and mediate.

 `task2` (e2)